 While everything is made of plastic, the textured panels on the keyboards give a premium feel to it.

-Just like the previous Casiotones, Casio is again forcing us to choose between having nice cheerful colours or having features we want.
-If you want a Casiotone in the much nicer red or white colour, you cannot have the arranger accompaniment rhythm features.
-If you don’t need ultra-portability, Casio has another keyboard which is up to $100 cheaper than the CT-S400 & LK-S450, has the same tones, rhythms, features and functionality as well as the ability to save 32 registrations without sacrificing the lesson mode.
+Just like the previous Casiotones, Casio is again forcing us to choose between having nice cheerful colors or having features we want.
+If you want a Casiotone in the much nicer red or white color, you cannot have the arranger accompaniment rhythm features.
+If you don’t need ultra-portability, Casio has another keyboard which is up to $100 cheaper than the CT-S400 & LK-S450, has the same tones, rhythms, features, and functionality as well as the ability to save 32 registrations without sacrificing the lesson mode.

 I hope that this review of the Casiotone CT-S400 and the LK-S450 has been useful for you.
 Do check out the links provided in this article for the latest updates and prices of the CT-S400 and the LK-S450 If this keyboard is not for you, do look at the other articles in this blog to find your ideal instrument.